 These operating principles (Reference: International Declaration – Article 3) form the mandatory features of the Award.
 Together with the 10 guiding principles listed below, they form the essential components of the Award.

 Participants need to be aged 14 to 24 to be doing the Award.

-The structure of the Award program consists of four mandatory sections: Voluntary Service, Adventurous Journey, Skill and Physical Recreation.
+The structure of the Award program consists of four mandatory sections: Voluntary Service, Adventurous Journey, Skills and Physical Recreation.
 At Gold level Participants also undertake a Gold Residential Project away from home.

 There are three levels of Award: Bronze (for those aged 14 or over), Silver (for those aged 15 or over), and Gold (for those aged 16 or over)

-The minimum period of participation for direct entrants to qualify for an Award is six months for Bronze, 12 months for Silver and 18 months for a Gold Award.
+The minimum period of participation for direct entrants (meaning they are starting from either Silver or Gold) to qualify for an Award is six months for Bronze, 12 months for Silver and 18 months for a Gold Award.

 The Ten Guiding Principles